- Type of Government: Parliamentary Republic

 - How to Proceed:

-- Verify with Tunisian Customs or the relevant ministry whether your goods require an import license.
+- Verify with Tunisian Customs whether your goods require an import license.

-- Apply for the necessary licenses or certificates from the specific regulatory authorities, such as the Ministry of Health, Ministry of Agriculture, or Ministry of Industry.
+- Apply for licenses from the Ministry of Health, Ministry of Agriculture, or Ministry of Industry.

 4. Prepare Required Documentation